dbaelz/Konclik/README.md

 Due it's early development stage, the DSL only provides some basic features.
 Please stay tuned.

-Currently, Konclik only supports one target: `linux`.
+Currently, Konclik supports `linux` and `macos` as target platforms.
 More targets will be supported/tested in the future.
 In addition to the Kotlin/Native targets a JAR file (see jvm submodule) for a simple integration with Kotlin/JVM is planned.